meinside/dotfiles/bin/README.md

 A script for macOS hacks (originates from https://gist.github.com/erikh/2260182).

-## steamdeck/install_decky_loader.sh

-A script for un/installing [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) on Steam Deck.

-## steamdeck/install_tailscale.sh
+## termux/install_proot_distro.sh

-A script for installing [Tailscale](https://tailscale.com/) on Steam Deck.
+A script for installing [proot-distro](https://github.com/termux/proot-distro) on Termux on Android.

-## steamdeck/unlock.sh

-A script for unlocking read-only file system of Steam Deck.